-It is also vital that every effort is made to ensure that if a pregnant employee is moved to alternative employment that they are not on substantially less favourable terms.
+It is also vital that every effort is made to ensure that if an employee is moved to alternative employment that they are not on substantially less favourable terms.

-Talking with the employee and making sure they feel supported is key to successfully keeping pregnant employees safe at work during their pregnancy.
+Talking with the employee and making sure they feel supported is key to successfully keeping an employee safe at work during their pregnancy.
 Involve the employee in the risk assessment so it does not come across as you dictating changes.
 Each situation needs to be considered based on its specific circumstances and we recommend that you seek advice if you have any concerns.

 How does Covid-19 impact on an employer’s obligations?